voku/HtmlFormValidator/README.md

 ### How does this work?

 1. First you need to generate a html form, that's completely your part.
-You can write it by hand or you can generate with a framework or a library, it doesn't matter.
+You can write it manually or you can generate with a framework or a library, it doesn't matter.

 2. Then we use DOM Parsing via [voku/simple_html_dom](https://github.com/voku/simple_html_dom), to detect the current validator and filter rules directly from the html.

-3. And finaly we use [Respect/Validation](https://github.com/Respect/Validation) to validate the form.
+3. And finally, we use [Respect/Validation](https://github.com/Respect/Validation) to validate the form.

 ### Simple Example